 Bounty Hunter and P.I.

-While working as a P.I., Jessica encountered the Viper and the Silver Samurai in a battle.
-Two main revelations came out of it.
-The first was that Lindsay McCabe finally learned that Spider-Woman and Jessica were one and the same (although Lindsay claimed that she had known all along).
-The other was Viper's claim to be Jessica's real mother.
-Whether this meant she was actually Miriem Drew remains unknown, but the resemblance between the two was uncanny and even fooled other HYDRA agents.
-However, the Viper was shown to be a pawn of Chthon and ultimately betrayed Chthon rather than hurt Jessica.
+While working as a P.I., Jessica crossed paths with the Viper and the Silver Samurai, who were planning to release a deadly virus contained within a man named Michael Kramer.
+Jessica had just been hired by Michael's daughter, Pamela to find him, as he was missing.
+After finally stopping the villains' plan and reuniting father and daughter, Jessica revealed to Lindsay McCabe that she and Spider-Woman were one and the same (although Lindsay claimed that she had known all along).
+When Jessica hunts down Viper seeking revenge for hurting Lindsay, she battles her, only for the demon Chthon to appear and claim that Viper was actually Jessica's real mother.
+The resemblance between the two was apparently uncanny and had earlier fooled Viper's agents when Jessica was trying to find Michael.
+Viper was revealed to be under the control of Chthon and she betrayed him during her fight with Jessica.
 Jessica later encountered and battle the Viper again, although now the Viper believed that Jessica had brainwashed her into believing that she was her mother.
+The whole thing turned out to be an illusion created by Morgan Le Fay.
 Not long after that, Jessica gave up her immunity powers to save Giant-Man.

 Death of Spider-Woman